This post may contain affiliate links.

 Instructions

-Divide rice, salmon, pickled cucumber and onion, avocado, edamame, radishes, and ginger among four bowls.
-Sprinkle servings with furikake, drizzle salmon with reduced sauce, and serve with mayo sauce, if using.
+• Divide rice, salmon, pickled cucumber and onion, avocado, edamame, radishes, and ginger among four bowls.
+Sprinkle servings with furikake, drizzle salmon with reduced sauce, and serve with spicy mayo, if desired.

 Notes

-** Furikake may look and sound like fish food but it adds a wonderful savory flavor to poke bowls and rice.
 You can find furikake at your local International or Asian market, as well as on Amazon.
-Learn more about it in the post above the recipe.
+Learn more about it in the article above the recipe.

 Nutrition